VictorSegura99/StrengthMog-Releases/README.md

 **For coaches**
 - A reusable **template library** — build once, assign to many.
 - Create accounts for your clients and **assign workouts per person**.
+- **Schedule each client's week** — a workout per weekday or a rotating cycle.
 - Review each client's **logs, weekly volume, full history, and body weight**.
 - Set **weekly workout goals** and see who's on track.